mg-cloud/giteapy/docs/RepositoryApi.md

 api_instance = giteapy.RepositoryApi(giteapy.ApiClient(configuration))
 owner = 'owner_example' # str | owner of the repo
 repo = 'repo_example' # str | name of the repo
-collaborator = 'collaborator_example' # str | username of the collaborator
+collaborator = 'collaborator_example' # str | username of the user to check for being a collaborator

 try:
     # Check if a user is a collaborator of a repository